adnan3856/HackerRank-Solutions-in-java/README.md

 # java
-This folder contains java codes of some common questions and different methods and solutions
+This folder contains java codes of some common questions and different methods and solutions from hackerrank